 A Private Call is a call from one individual radio to another.
 Other users in the current talkgroup cannot hear the one-to-one call between the two radios.
 The calling radio automatically verifies that the receiving radio is active on the system and can display the caller ID.

 When you receive a Private Call, you hear two alert tones and the LED blinks green.
-The display shows CALL RCV, alternating with the caller alias (name) or ID (number).
+The display shows Call received and the call received icon blinks.